Traditional candies in Hong Kong: The tricky candies

 The reason why the two candies prevailed was because they were very affordable.
 The society in the old times was not as prosperous as the modern era.
 Not to mention a diamond ring, even a pair of glasses was a large expenditure to people.
 Therefore, the tricky candies were in fact some invaluable food commodities to Hong Kong people.

 The "Singing" Candies

 ‘Ding Ding Candy’(叮叮糖) is also known as ‘Deuk Deuk Tong’(啄啄糖) or ‘Ding Ding Tong’ in Cantonese, and it is another traditional candy of Hong Kong.
 It consists of a hard maltose candy mainly composed of malt and sugar.
-Other ingredients include corn syrup and water, sometimes sesame.
+Other ingredients include corn syrup and water, and sometimes sesame.
 This candy has at least 60 years of history in Hong Kong, and it is still a popular candy.
 It was named ‘Ding Ding Candy’ because of its traditional production process.
 The word 'Ding’ is a sounded syllable in Cantonese imitating the noise made by the hawker who used a hammer and cutter to slice a huge chunk into pieces.
 It represents the process of chiselling the candy.
 When the hawker makes the candy, the sound ‘Ding Ding Ding Ding' is produced.